b0oml/CTF/FCSC-2021/Ventriglisse/README.md

 > **Category:** Misc
 > **Points:** From 200 to 148 (dynamic scoring)

-Connection to the challenge with netcat, we are given the following statement.
+By connecting to the challenge with netcat, we are given the following statement.

 ```
 $ nc challenges1.france-cybersecurity-challenge.fr 7002